viaweb3/web3-name-sdk/packages/core/README.md

 })
 ```

 If a request exceeds the timeout duration, it will throw an error with a message indicating the timeout.
-The timeout applies to all network operations, including name resolution, reverse lookups, and metadata fetches.
+The timeout applies to most network operations, including name resolution, reverse lookups, and metadata fetches.
+But requests of paymentid domains currently do not support timeout configuration.